okcdbu/resume/README.md

 ---

 ## Summary
 Enthusiastic and skilled computer science student with a focus on software engineering and blockchain technology.
-Adept at leading development teams and managing complex projects, with hands-on experience in transaction log refinement, multi-cloud platforms, and Android application development.
+Adept at leading development teams and managing complex projects.
 Proven ability to conduct and present research, as evidenced by contributions to academic publications and patents.
-Eager to apply technical knowledge and innovative solutions to real-world challenges through collaborative team efforts and independent projects.

 ## Education
 **Bachelor of Science in Computer Science and Engineering**